philipperemy/Github-full-data-set/README.md

 ```

-NB: There are way more fields than just those represented above.
+NB: There are way more tags than just those represented above.
+Please refer to https://github.com/PyGithub/PyGithub and https://github.com/PyGithub/PyGithub/blob/master/github/tests/Repository.py for a complete documentation of the available tags.